Donor Frequently Asked Questions

-With a frozen donor egg cycle, donors are treated in advance, then eggs collected and frozen for future use.
-A donor who completes a frozen cycle may do so at her convenience and with a care team of her choosing: all visits are scheduled at the donor’s convenience, and donors are compensated immediately upon completion of the donation cycle.
+With both options donors are screened and monitored and approved to donate to our programs to the same level of quality and standards.
+Profiles will be made available for recipients to view in advance of the retrieval for Fresh cases.
+A donor who completes either a fresh or frozen cycle may do so at her convenience and with a care team of her choosing: all visits are scheduled at the donor’s convenience, and donors are compensated immediately upon completion of the donation cycle.

 Indefinitely as no evidence has been found that quality deteriorates once the eggs are frozen.

-When recipients choose to build their family using donor eggs, the frozen eggs will be thawed and inseminated with either the recipient’s partner’s or donated sperm to produce embryos, which are then genetically sequenced to check their health and viability in a process called Preimplantation Genetic Screening (“PGS”).
+When recipients choose to build their family using frozen donor eggs, the eggs will be thawed and inseminated with the preferred sperm source to produce embryos.

 The adulthood photo that is submitted with your donor application is only available to clinical staff – recipients cannot see this photo.
 Your photo is used internally to help potential recipients understand how similar your physical characteristics may be to the recipient’s characteristics.
 Clinical staff describe the adulthood photo to recipients: recipients can only see your childhood photos, they do not receive or see the adulthood photo.

-Egg donation through MyEggBank is an anonymous process, meaning your identity will not be shared with the recipient of your eggs.
-To maintain anonymity, donors are not informed as to the outcome of their eggs.
-All donation, receipt, and outcomes remain anonymous to all parties.
+Egg donation through MyEggBank is an identity restricted process, meaning your identity will not be shared with the recipient of your eggs.
+To maintain confidentiality, donors are not informed as to the outcome of their eggs.
+All donation, receipt, and outcomes remain confidential to all parties.

 MyEggBank offers the egg donors to have their identity disclosed to a donor-conceived child or potential donor-conceived children.
 If a donor chooses to release her identity to a donor-conceived child, she signs the disclosure affidavit indicating that.
 If this consent is provided, the donor-conceived child may request his/her donor’s information upon his/her 18th birthday.
 Again, the donor-conceived child must be 18 years of age and must specifically request donor information.
 Donors should be mindful that not every child born from donor eggs will want to know the identity of their egg donor, and not every recipient parent will share this information with their child.